awjacobson/ChurchLiveScheduler.api/README.md

 ChurchLiveScheduler.api is a collection of API endpoints to retrieve and maintain a church's live stream schedule.
 This project is implemented as Azure HTTP Trigger functions.

+The system is capable of handling both weekly events (Sunday Morning Service) and special events (Christmas Eve Service).

 ## Database

 [SQLite](https://www.sqlite.org/) is used here in an attempt to keep the cost of hosting to a minimum.
 The database is found in the file schedule.db

+Use a VS Code extension such as [SQLite3 Editor](https://marketplace.visualstudio.com/items?itemName=yy0931.vscode-sqlite3-editor) to view and edit the database file.

 The [Getting Started with EF Core](https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=visual-studio) tutorial steps through creating an app that accesses SQLite.

 ### Connection String

+The database connection string is configured differently if the system is running locally vs. in the cloud.

+#### Localhost

 On local, the connection string is set in the local.settings.json file